mmontielpz/decision-plane/README.md

-# Risk-Aware ML System
+# Risk-Aware Document Processing System

 ## Overview

-This repository implements an **end-to-end machine learning system** for **risk-aware decision making** under real-world constraints.
+This repository implements a **risk-aware document processing system** built on top of a **fully governed machine learning infrastructure**.

-The focus of this project is the **design, implementation, and operation of an ML system**, not a single model.
+The focus of this project is not a single model, but the **design, implementation, and operation of a production-grade ML system** that supports document-centric workflows under uncertainty and asymmetric risk.

-It covers the lifecycle required to move from raw, unstructured data to deployable and observable ML-driven decisions in production-like environments.
+The system covers the full lifecycle required to move from raw, unstructured documents to **auditable, explainable, and reproducible system signals**, exposed through a minimal user-facing product.

-The system is designed to be reusable across domains, with an initial concrete application in enterprise document workflows.

 ---

 ## Problem Statement

-Organizations process large volumes of operational documents such as contracts, invoices, purchase orders, and compliance artifacts.

-Operational issues rarely originate from obvious errors.
+Organizations process large volumes of operational documents where failures rarely originate from obvious errors.
-They typically arise from **latent and evolving risks**, including:

-* subtle inconsistencies
+Instead, risk accumulates through:

-* missing or ambiguous information
+* incomplete or ambiguous information
-* anomalous patterns
+* low-quality or noisy inputs (e.g. scans, OCR artifacts)
+* inconsistent structure across documents
-* delayed detection
+* delayed or partial feedback
 * gradual degradation of system behavior

 Many ML approaches frame this as a static classification problem.

-In practice, the challenge is **decision prioritization under uncertainty**, where:
+In practice, the challenge is **risk-aware document processing**, where:

 * errors have asymmetric cost
-* labels are noisy, incomplete, or delayed
+* labels are noisy, incomplete, or unavailable
-* data distributions change over time
+* data distributions evolve
-* latency and reliability matter
+* system reliability and traceability matter
-* business constraints shape acceptable outcomes
+* automation must be constrained

 ---

 ## Project Motivation

-This project exists to reflect how ML systems are **built, deployed, and maintained** beyond experimentation.
+This project exists to demonstrate how **real ML systems are engineered**, not how models are trained in isolation.

 It intentionally avoids:

 * toy datasets
 * notebook-only workflows
 * accuracy-only evaluation
-* model-centric design
+* model-centric abstractions

 Instead, it emphasizes:

 * explicit system boundaries
-* operational constraints
-* failure handling
+* deterministic processing
+* auditability and replay
-* reproducibility
+* controlled CI/CD
-* incremental iteration over time
+* incremental productization

 ---

 ## System Scope

-The project covers the ML lifecycle as an integrated system:
+The system is implemented as an **integrated ML platform**, covering:

-1. **Continuous Data Collection**
-   Handling evolving and heterogeneous inputs.
+1. **Document Ingestion**
+   Deterministic, idempotent ingestion of unstructured documents.

-2. **Data Storage and Versioning**
+2. **Raw and Processed Storage**
-   Separation of raw and processed data with traceability and reproducibility.
+   Clear separation of raw inputs, processed artifacts, and metadata.

-3. **Feature Engineering**
-   Feature design guided by stability, cost, and downstream impact.

-4. **Labeling Strategy**
-   Managing noisy labels, delayed feedback, and human-in-the-loop processes.

-5. **Model Training and Evaluation**
-   Strong baselines with evaluation aligned to risk and cost, not accuracy alone.

-6. **Deployment**
-   Batch and online inference with explicit interfaces and failure handling.
+3. **Processing and Feature Materialization** Reproducible pipelines for OCR output, parsing, and feature extraction.

+4. **Classification and Signals**
+   Generic document classification and explicit quality or risk indicators.

+5. **Serving**
+   Batch-first, auditable serving of document-level outputs.

+6. **Monitoring and Feedback Control**
+   Drift detection, error analysis, and replayable decision analysis.

 7. **Containerization**
-   Reproducible environments using Docker.
+   Reproducible runtime environments using Docker.

 8. **CI/CD**
-   Automated testing and controlled deployment workflows.
+   Automated testing, build validation, and controlled delivery of artifacts.

-9. **Monitoring**
-   Observability across data drift, prediction drift, latency, and system health.

-10. **Iteration**
-    Continuous improvement informed by monitoring and feedback.
+The ML system acts as **infrastructure**, not the product itself.

 ---

-## Initial Use Case: Document Risk Scoring

-The first application of the system focuses on **risk scoring for enterprise documents**.

-Rather than producing categorical labels, the system outputs **risk scores** that support downstream actions such as:

-* prioritization
-* escalation
+## Product Layer

+On top of the ML system, this repository exposes a **minimal document intelligence product (V1)** that allows users to:

+* upload and ingest documents
-* routing
+* explore document collections
-* partial or automated handling

-This use case was selected because it naturally involves:
+* inspect extracted content and metadata
+* understand classification and system signals

-* ambiguous or incomplete ground truth
+* identify quality or risk issues explicitly
-* asymmetric cost of errors
-* evolving data distributions
-* operational constraints

-The underlying architecture remains applicable beyond this domain.
+The product is intentionally **non-autonomous** and preserves human oversight.

 ---

 ## Evaluation Criteria

-The system is evaluated using multiple signals rather than a single metric:
+The system is evaluated using multiple signals, not a single metric:

-* decision quality under cost constraints
+* clarity and explainability of outputs
-* robustness to data and concept drift
+* robustness to noisy and evolving data
-* operational stability
-* reproducibility
+* determinism and reproducibility
-* ease of iteration and change
+* observability of failure modes
+* engineering discipline across CI/CD

-Known limitations and failure modes are documented explicitly.
+Known limitations and trade-offs are documented explicitly.

 ---